opensearch-project/documentation-website/_upgrade-to/index.md

   - /upgrade-to/index/
 ---

-# About the migration process
+# Upgrading OpenSearch

-The process of migrating from Elasticsearch OSS to OpenSearch varies depending on your current version of Elasticsearch OSS, installation type, tolerance for downtime, and cost-sensitivity.
-OpenSearch provides a [Migration Assistant]({{site.url}}{{site.baseurl}}/migration-assistant/) to help migrating to OpenSearch.
+The process of upgrading your OpenSearch version varies depending on your current version of OpenSearch, installation type, tolerance for downtime, and cost-sensitivity.
+For migrating to OpenSearch, we provide a [Migration Assistant]({{site.url}}{{site.baseurl}}/migration-assistant/).

-Three approaches exists

-- Use a snapshot to [migrate your Elasticsearch OSS data]({{site.url}}{{site.baseurl}}/migration-assistant/) to a new OpenSearch cluster.
-This method may incur downtime.
+Two upgrade approaches exists:

 - Perform a [restart upgrade or a rolling upgrade]({{site.url}}{{site.baseurl}}/upgrade-to/snapshot-migrate/) on your existing nodes.
 A restart upgrade involves upgrading the entire cluster and restarting it, whereas a rolling upgrade requires upgrading and restarting nodes in the cluster one by one.
-- Replace existing Elasticsearch OSS nodes with new OpenSearch nodes.
+- Replace existing OpenSearch nodes with new OpenSearch nodes.
 Node replacement is most popular when upgrading [Docker clusters]({{site.url}}{{site.baseurl}}/upgrade-to/docker-upgrade-to/).

 Regardless of your approach, to safeguard against data loss, we recommend that you take a [snapshot]({{site.url}}{{site.baseurl}}/opensearch/snapshots/snapshot-restore) of all indexes prior to any migration.